peterdev22/vrc-over-under/README.md

 <br>

-Thanks from the Frij team,
+Thank you, from the Frij team,

 *Peter, Aidan, Eric & Karmen*